jonathanpberger/lean-ux-sustain/talk.md

 - Not Yoda

 ---
-That starts to lead to discord on the team: designers hating agile; feeling rushed, feeling like they don’t get the benefit of iterative design; feeling that once they touch something, they don’t get to go back and refactor it.
-Let’s throw in a bit of rah-rah agile ideology, a few jargon-y IPMs and retros, promises that “we’ll come back and refactor that later”, and the creeping suspicion that this whole Agile thing is nothing but smoke, mirrors, and Kool-Ade.
-Is it any wonder that designers can be hostile to agile?
+That starts to lead to
+## discord on the team

 ---

+## designers hating agile

+- feeling rushed,
+- feeling like they don’t get the benefit of iterative design;
+- feeling that once they touch something, they don’t get to go back and refactor it.

+---

+## Let’s throw in a bit of
+- rah-rah agile ideology,
+- a few jargon-y IPMs and retros,
+- promises that “we’ll come back and refactor that later”, and
+- the creeping suspicion that this whole Agile thing is nothing but smoke, mirrors, and Kool-Ade.

+---

+## Is it any wonder that designers can be hostile to agile?

+---

 What can we do?
-Looking to the example that Agile Development sets, we can see several concepts that may help:
+Looking to the example that Agile Development sets, we can see several

+## concepts that may help

 - Acceptance Criteria-delimited design stories.
 - Meaningful estimation of work for design.